RagulSankar04/Calculator/README.md

-# This is a online calculator built with HTML, CSS and Js
+# This is a online calculator built with HTML, CSS and JS